-IN THE HIGH COURT OF JUSTICE
+IN THE COURT OF APPEAL (CIVIL DIVISION)

 Royal Courts of Justice

 Date: 15 July 2014

 SIR JAMES MUNBY PRESIDENT OF THE FAMILY DIVISION

 - - - - - - - - - - - - - - - - - - - - -

 In the Matter of M-F (Children)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Ms Tina Cook QC and Ms Katie Phillips (instructed by local authority solicitor) for the local authority